mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 distracted by internal events to act decisively.
-Emperor Styryx had just abdicated as a consequence of the mishandled Third Frontier War to Spinward–Coreward, but this did not prevent Emperor Gavin, Styryx’ successor, from declaring war against the Solomani Confederation.
+Emperor Styryx had just abdicated as a consequence of the mishandled Third Frontier War to Spinward–Coreward, but this did not prevent Emperor Gavin, Styryx' successor, from declaring war against the Solomani Confederation.
 The Solomani Rim War began in 990 and initially went well for the Solomani.
 However, after a period of stalemate the tide